usnistgov/ARIAC/docs/competition/challenges.rst

     * All parts are of the correct type.
     * All parts are of the correct color.

-  * The field :yaml:`incorrect_tray` informs on whether or not the kitting task was performed in the correct kitting tray.
+  * The field :yamlname:`incorrect_tray` informs on whether or not the kitting task was performed in the correct kitting tray.
   * Information for each quadrant is reported as a `QualityIssue.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/QualityIssue.msg>`_